kvancura687/pdsnd_github/README.md

 Bikeshare Stats

 ### Description
-This project provides information regarding popular places and times to bikeshare.
+This project provides bikeshare information, such as popular places, times, and user demographics.

 ### Files used
 bikeshare_2.py